mypdns/matrix/tools/privacy_policy.md

-### Privacy policy
+# Privacy policy

 **1. What we receive**

-  We may receive one of those data to process your request.
+  We may receive one of those data from you to process your request.
   The bottom line is **we do not collect** any unnecessary information.

-  - a. `API Token`
+  - a. `GitLab API Token`
   - b. `Specified URL`, `FQDN` or `base domain`
   - c. `Optional user content, such as Comment`
   - d. `Configuration of website`